mohamuhsin/meal-maker/README.md

 **9.** Now it’s time to safely return the values of the _meal and _price properties in a readable form.
 Instead of directly accessing the properties, we can use a getter method that proactively checks if a meal and price have been properly set, before returning the values.

 Below the setters, use the get keyword to create a todaysSpecial method.
 Leave the function body empty for now.

+10.
+In the body of the getter, create an if…else statement to check if _meal and _price values exist (or are truthy values).
+If so, return a string telling potential website visitors what Today’s Special is.
+For example: “Today’s Special is Spaghetti for $5!”

+If _meal and _price values do not exist (or are falsy) return the string 'Meal or price was not set correctly!'.